 - Member ID

 - Member name

 - Date(s) of service

 - Description of services obtained

-- Procedure codes for services obtained and units (provider of service may be able to provide)
+- Procedure codes for services obtained (provider of service may be able to provide)

-- Charges per procedure and total charges paid

 - Diagnosis codes for services obtained (provider of service may be able to provide)

 - Provider name, address, and phone number

 - Copy of your legible, paid, itemized receipt to the provider(s)

 Note: We may not reimburse you for all out-of-pocket expenses submitted.

-See Section 2 below: How and where to send us your request for payment.
+See Section 2.1 below: How and where to send us your request for payment.

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.
+Chapter 9 of this document has information about how to make an appeal.